smccutchen/GearSwap/README.md

 https://www.bg-wiki.com/bg/User:Sitara/GraphicsEnhancement#DirectX8_Proxies

-**NOTE:**  this doesn't seem to fix the crashes caused by a UAC prompt, or when a resolution change forces a display adapter reset (such as when plugging in a second monitor while the game window is open)
+**NOTE #1**  this doesn't seem to fix the crashes caused by a UAC prompt, or when a resolution change forces a display adapter reset (such as when plugging in a second monitor while the game window is open)

 If your game is crashing because of a UAC prompt, then the simple fix is to disable UAC..........

+**NOTE #2** If your monitor has G-SYNC / Adaptive Sync, you should disable it, otherwise you may experience crashes due to display adapter resets

 ## Crafting Automation
 Crafting in FFXI is slow as shit.
 When you're faced with crafting a ton of the same items over and over again... well, it's just a dreadful task.
 The Windower Add-On "craft" can help automate it, and relieve much of this pain.